Intramuscular Injection

 • To introduce drugs into the muscular tissue for quick absorption.

-• When the clients are unable to take Medicine orally.
+• When the clients are unable to take medicine orally.

 • When oral medications are contraindicated.